Highlights from the Ratings and Financial Report for Yext Inc. (YEXT)

-Yext Inc. (NYSE:YEXT) went up by 1.88% from its latest closing price compared to the recent 1-year high of $15.17.
-The company’s stock price has collected 4.84% of gains in the last five trading sessions.
+Yext Inc. (NYSE:YEXT) went down by -2.52% from its latest closing price compared to the recent 1-year high of $15.17.
+The company’s stock price has collected 1.69% of gains in the last five trading sessions.
 Barron’s reported on 03/09/22 that Yext Is Downgraded.
 It Had ‘Zero Results’ in Its Search for Growth.

 Is It Worth Investing in Yext Inc. (NYSE :YEXT) Right Now?